ArtificialIntelligenceToolkit/aiml/README.rst

 This is a fork of the `PyAIML`_ Python AIML interpreter.
 It has been refactored to make it install and work in both Python 2.7 and Python 3.

+You can install it with `pip install aiml`.

 PyAIML is (c) Cort Stratton. *aiml* uses the same license as PyAIML (2-clause BSD), except for the ALICE AIML files taken from the `Free ALICE AIML set`_, which are licensed with the `LGPL`_ license.